 • HLT33115 Certificate III in Health Services Assistance

 • CHC43415 Certificate IV in Leisure and Health

 • HLTAID003 Provide First Aid ‘delivered in conjunction with ABC First Aid (RTO No 3399)’

 ANTS is a Registered Training Organisation (RTO), which enables us to deliver and issue nationally accredited qualifications.
 You can see our national registration and profile at:

 “Tell me and I’ll forget, show me and I’ll remember, let me do it and I will understand”

 Our motto relates directly to our style of training.
-We are the only training organisation that trains our students in a ‘hands on, practical’ environment.
-Our students spend the majority of their course time in functioning facilities.
+We train our students in a ‘hands on, practical’ environment.
+Our students spend the majority of their course time in functioning accredited residental care facilities.
 This produces competent and confident, skilled workers who are ready to enter the work force.
-This has been proven time and time again to be the most effective teaching method.
+We believe from experience this to be the most effective training method.

 Australian Nursing and Training Services have a strong commitment to providing quality training.